rockdaboot/wget2/docs/wget2_manual.md

   compiled without debug support, recompile it---it is much easier to trace bugs with debug support on.

   Note: please make sure to remove any potentially sensitive information from the debug log before sending it to the bug address.
-The "-d" won't go out of its way to collect sensitive information, but the log will contain a fairly complete transcript of Wget2's communication with the server, which may include passwords and pieces of downloaded data.
+The `-d` won't go out of its way to collect sensitive information, but the log will contain a fairly complete transcript of Wget2's communication with the server, which may include passwords and pieces of downloaded data.
 Since the bug address is publically archived, you may assume that all bug reports are visible to the public.